Religion and American Politics: A Historic Perspective

 Competition in the religious

-marketplace, the lack of one dominant religious group or “established” (state
+marketplace, the lack of one dominant religious group or “established” church after the Revolution, is one reason for the enduring important role that religion

 plays in American life.
 America is the exception to the general tendency that as Christian